anthonyscorrea/cmba-bylaws/docs/03-playing-rules.md

 # Playing Rules

-## Playing Rules
+## Incorporated Rules
-Except where specified in this document, games shall follow the Official Baseball Rules of Major League Baseball.
+Except where specified in this document, games shall incorporate the Official Baseball Rules of Major League Baseball (the "Incorporated Rules").

-These rules shall not incorporate the following rules of Major League Baseball:
+These rules shall *not* incorporate the following rules of Major League Baseball:

 - Rule 4.03(c)(4) specifying limitations on when a position player can pitch.
 - Rule 5.02(c) specifying limitations on infielder placement.